wiirhan/openbuild-frontend/README.md

 ## Introduction

-This project is a part of [OpenBuild Ecosystem](https://openbuildxyz.github.io/eco/).
+This project is a part of [OpenBuild Ecosystem](https://openbuildxyz.github.io/eco/) and hosts the front-end codebase of [OpenBuild.xyz](https://openbuild.xyz).

 ## Contributing